Picking up unfamiliar tools

 Note: I'm trialing out my podcast host's iframe media player.

-If this player is not accessible to you, please feel free to , find the podcast in your preferred podcast app, or download the episode.
+If this player is not accessible to you, please feel free to let me know, find the podcast in your preferred podcast app, or download the episode.

 Transcripts are always available in a section below.